 Conventional treatments for multiple sclerosis typically include use of corticosteroid drugs that help to suppress the immune system and limit autoimmune reactions.
 Steroids are used to stop the body from attacking its own cells and tissue, while other drugs might be used to treat specific symptoms such as weakness, tingling and blurred vision.
 Recently a number of “disease modifying drugs” have been developed that are given to patients with MS to help lengthen the time of remission periods and to lower the severity of flare-ups.
 These drugs don’t work for every person and all types of MS, but can be very helpful for some.

-Unfortunately, even with treatment it’s still common for MS to slowly worsen over time, sometimes leaving people disabled and unable to live on their own.
+Unfortunately, currently, even with treatment it’s still common for MS to slowly worsen over time, sometimes leaving people disabled and unable to live on their own.
 However, the good news is that the lifespan of people living with multiple sclerosis is usually unaffected, unless the disorder becomes very severe.
 Below are examples of multiple sclerosis natural treatments that can also help manage symptoms and improve quality of life:

 1. Nutrient-Dense Diet High in Healthy Fats